Andover teachers refuse to go inside school buildings as fall preparations begin

 “This was not a decision the School Committee took lightly,” says Chairperson Shannon Scully.
 “We have

-is our responsibility under Massachusetts law to notify the DLR of the union’s action.”
+Hundreds of parents signed a letter urging both sides to find common ground for the sake of the students.

+“We have heard from a lot of different sources that actually many teachers did go into school to start preparing for our children and I want to publicly thank them on behalf of parents,” said Beth Humberd, who helped organize the parent petition.

-Andover is slated to begin the new school year with a hybrid learning model, which includes a mix of in-person and remote instruction.
+Andover is slated to begin the new school year on Sept.
+16 with a hybrid learning model, which includes a mix of in-person and remote instruction.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)